keshavreddy04/Walmart-Sales-Analysis-and-Prediction/README.md

 # Walmart-Sales-Analysis-and-Prediction
-This project predicts weekly sales for Walmart stores using machine learning (XGBoost) and provides business insights.
-It also includes an optional Streamlit dashboard for interactive visualization.
+This project focuses on forecasting weekly sales for Walmart stores using XGBoost, a powerful gradient boosting algorithm.
+The aim is to help Walmart improve inventory management, staffing, and promotions planning by predicting future sales.

+We used historical sales data, holiday information, and economic indicators to build and evaluate the model.

 ## Project Structure